stmighty/AIProjectsShowcase/OpenThaiGPT/MUL60_bilingual_electra_tokenizer/README.md

         this is just visualize file.

         2.3.6 MUL60_bilingual_electra_tokenizer/sirasit/train_spm_tokenizer/submit.sh :
-        used only if you use cloud computing part (lanta)
+        used only if you use cloud computing part (lanta), you can run by cd to the directory of this file and run sbatch submit.sh